vulndb/python-sdk/README.rst

     OK

-Install the dev dependencies by running ``pip install -r vulndb/requirements-dev.txt``
+In order to run the test suite you'll have to install the dev dependencies by running ``pip install -r vulndb/requirements-dev.txt``

 Updating the database
 =====================